jasine/fancin/README.md

 Fancin
 ===

-Fancin is a theme for nginx' fancyindex module, bootstrap is used in this Fancin.
+Fancin is a theme for nginx' fancyindex module, bootstrap is used in Fancin.
 More info about this can be found [here](https://github.com/aperezdc/ngx-fancyindex).

 This project is modified on [Nginx-Fancyindex-Theme](https://github.com/TheInsomniac/Nginx-Fancyindex-Theme)